TheLeopard65/Photon-Live-Chat-App/README.md

 ![Qt Version](https://img.shields.io/badge/Qt-5.15+-green.svg)
 ![OpenSSL](https://img.shields.io/badge/OpenSSL-1.1.1+-yellow.svg)

-A secure, real-time chat application with end-to-end encryption built using Qt framework and OpenSSL.
+A secure, real-time chat application designed to ensure privacy through robust end-to-end encryption, leveraging the power of the Qt framework for cross-platform GUI development.
+OpenSSL is integrated to handle secure communication protocols and cryptographic operations.
+The application supports instant messaging with a focus on user data protection and seamless performance.
+Its architecture is built to resist eavesdropping, ensuring confidentiality across all transmitted messages.

 ## Features
 - **Secure Communication**: AES-128-CBC encryption for all messages